NumanLUAU/a-core-game-client-writeup/README.md

 - `game.SoundService.Main.FlangeSoundEffect` (FlangeSoundEffect inside a Sound named "Main")

 ### Step 4 — Write `DialogModule` (ModuleScript in ReplicatedStorage)
 The client does `require(game.ReplicatedStorage:WaitForChild("DialogUnit"))` at the top of the dialog script.
 This module needs to exist.
-Its exact API is not used in the client code shown — it's required for its side effects.
+Iit's required for its side effects.
 Create it as a minimal module:
 ```lua
 -- ReplicatedStorage/DialogUnit (ModuleScript)
 -- Handles server-side dialog tree logic if needed.
 -- Client requires this for side effects (e.g. setting up shared dialog data).
 return {}
 ```

+IF IT EXISTS JUST IGNORE THIS STEP

 ### Step 5 — Write `RobertDialogServer` (Script in ServerScriptService)
 This is the most important original server script.
 It: